nnodim/simple_shell/README.md

-Readme for the simple shell ddddrfjct
+Readme for the simple shellddddrfjct